 A3.
 Moreover, any growth in agriculture has had little effect on rural poverty.
 In fact it has worsened.
-Man-made laws have led to the concentration of wealth in the hands of the few, as is the inevitable outcome of capitalism, despite several rounds of land reforms.
+Man-made laws have led to the concentration of wealth in the hands of the few, as is the inevitable outcome of Capitalism, despite several rounds of land reforms.
 Millions are without a means to earn a decent living to secure their basic needs and Pakistan's rural population is a true case of starvation in the midst of plenty.
-According to Pakistan human development reports about 57.4% poor are working for land owners without wages.
 That is why non-farm activities have become a substantial source of income for agricultural households, especially those with little land of quality or no land.
-Armies of rural people are forced to leave their villages to descend upon the cities in search of livelihood, only to end up sleeping on the streets and standing in long lines for poorly-paid menial labor jobs.
+Armies of rural people are forced to leave their villages to descend upon the cities in search of livelihood, only to end up sleeping on the streets and standing in long lines for poorly-paid menial labour jobs.
 Agricultural credit facilities in Pakistan add to the problems.
 The rate of interest on agricultural credit is high and loans are neither provided in time nor cater to total demand for loans.
-Farmers are obliged to borrow from informal sources.
-About 50.8% poor borrow at a very high rate of interest.
+Farmers then feel compelled to borrow from informal sources at a very high rate of interest.
 It is a common saying about our farmer that "he is born in debts, grows in debts and dies in debts."

-B. Political Considerations: Man-made laws cause and deepen agricultural under-productivity and rural poverty
+B. Political Considerations: Man-made laws cause and deepen agricultural underproductivity and rural poverty

 B1.
-After the abolition of the revealed Shariah laws, capitalism ensured the concentration of land ownership in the hands of a few.
-Though the British left, capitalism remained and so this concentration continues to be the dominant feature of Pakistani agriculture.
-The wealthiest 4% of rural households own over half of all cultivated land; yet 49% of rural households are completely landless.
+After the abolition of the revealed Shariah Capitalism ensured the laws. concentration of land ownership in the hands of a few.
+Though the British left, Capitalism remained and so this concentration continues to be the dominant feature of Pakistani agriculture.
+A small percentage of rural households own half of all cultivated land. over whilst approaching fifty per cent of rural households are completely landless.
 Landless farm workers farm the land of land owners and then must pay rent to them, such that the majority of landowners are absentee owners just living off the rent.
 So, those who practically cultivate land benefit little of it, whilst those who own the land benefit immensely.
 The so-called "Green Revolution" of 1960s worsened matters, by allowing a small elite to take back previously leased lands and eviction of previous tenants.
 This further increased rural poverty and led to a flood of rural workers into the cities, in a frantic search for alternative livelihood.
-And what is left to fall in between rural workers migrating to cities and absentee land owners is gross under-utilization of Pakistan's abundant agricultural lands.
+And what is left to fall in between rural workers migrating to cities and absentee land owners is gross underutilization of Pakistan's abundant agricultural lands.

 B2.
 No matter who comes to rule in democracy, the kufr colonialist laws it implements worsens the plight of the Muslims because democracy is not bound to implement the revealed laws of Islam.
 Thus, Benazir Bhutto's government first introduced corporate farming in the late 1990s.
-It declared corporate farming an industry and approved 19 multi-national companies for business.
+It declared corporate farming an industry and approved 19 multinational companies for business.
 A major boost to the policy framework came in 2001-2, when Musharaf's government passed the Corporate Agricultural Farming policy and Corporate Farming Ordinance, which provided a legislative basis, along with a series of tax breaks to potential foreign investors.
-The 2009 policy package announced by the Kayani-Zardari government offers competitive incentives to foreign investors in agriculture with the unprecedented release of vast tracts of state land to foreign investors.
+The 2009 policy package announced by the Kayani-Zardari government offered competitive incentives to foreign investors in agriculture with the unprecedented release of vast tracts of state land to foreign investors, which continued under the Raheel-Nawaz government.